Faysalgreen35/Real-Land-Source-Code/README.md

 ## Challenges Task
 For this project, I have implemented the following npm packages to address specific challenges:
 - **Swiper Slider**: I used the Swiper package to create interactive sliders for showcasing property images and other visual content.
-- **AOS Package**: I used the AOS package to add animations to various elements on the website, enhancing the user experience and visual appeal.
+- **AOS Package**: I used the AOS package to add animations to my Blog, enhancing the user experience and visual appeal.
 - **React Hook Form**: I implemented React Hook Form to manage and validate complex forms efficiently, providing a seamless experience for users when submitting inquiries or contact forms.